basho/basho_docs/source/languages/en/riak/ops/tuning/failure-scenarios.md

 List Keys]] operations.
 These operations can be useful for certain testing purposes but should _never_ be used in production and were never intended as a normal querying tool.

+## Query Results are Inconsistent

+MapReduce and secondary index queries are `r=1` queries, which means that a result will be returned as soon as one node responds.
+If objects have different values on different nodes, which is a scenario that Riak is designed to handle, then queries can return differing results.
+If your use case demands completely consistent results across queries over the same buckets and/or keys, then Riak might not be a good fit.